diogosmendonca/customer-crud-backend/README.md

 The APIs are available in using `http://localhost/api/customer` and `http://localhost/api/locations` urls.

-If you want to have example data in the application.
-Run `sail astisan db:seed`.
+If you want to have example data in the application, run `sail astisan db:seed`.

 I developed automated tests for the APIs.
 For running it, use `sail test` command.
 The tests delete all data from the database, so use seed command to reseed the database after running the tests.